This post was published in March 2015 and updated in February 2021.

 2. Monotone Mixing

-If you’re nervous to begin dipping your toe into mixing patterns together in a room, try this simple strategy: choose one shade and try 3-4 different patterns all in that shade.
+If you’re nervous to mix patterns together in a room, start by trying this simple strategy: choose one shade and try 3-4 different patterns all in that shade.
 This is a sure-fire strategy that we use when designing our catalog all the time.

-In the space above, you’ll see how we’ve done this in a palette of taupes and grays.
-We’ve mixed together a pair of striped chairs, drapes with a geometric pattern, and a floral print rug.
-We’ve brought in each of these patterns in equal portions which could have felt overwhelming, but because they’re all in the same family, it doesn’t feel like too much.
+In the space above, you’ll see how we’ve mixed patterns in in a palette of blues.
+We’ve mixed together a pair of striped chairs with a rug and ottoman in a geometric pattern.
+We’ve brought in each of these patterns in equal portions which could have felt overwhelming, but because they’re all in the same color family, it doesn’t feel like too much.

 3. A Foolproof Formula